blazerer/cv/index.md

 <details><summary> Alternatives-For-Translation Demonstration</summary>
 <p>
 <br>
 I worked on optimal extraction of probabilities from translation model to allow us suggest alternative words.
-Also, I had to alter model's predictor API.<br>
+Also, I had to alter model's predictor API.<br><br>
 As a result, we have server API for this kind of task, and here you can see example of this tool's usage on en-ru language pair:
  <br>
  <br>